2012 Chevrolet Colorado Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-While competitors offer more car-like cabins, the Colorado keeps its interior pure truck.
+While some competitors offer more car-like cabins, the 2012 Chevrolet Colorado keeps its interior pure truck.
 That leads some reviewers to complain about materials quality and sparse standard features, though others say the Colorado's interior is adequate for those who truly need a basic, utilitarian pickup.

 - "Interior materials and fit-and-finish are average for the class.
 Still, some test models had a few squeaks and rattles from the dashboard area.” -- Consumer Guide